rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

 Scraping course schedule data
 =============================

-*Topics/tags: [The joy of code](index-joc), Grinnell, schedule*
+*Topics/tags: [The joy of code](index-joc), Grinnell, technical, schedule, long*

+*Note: The interesting data appear toward the end of this musing.
+Look for the text "It's time for a table".*

 The other day, Youngest Son asked whether I knew that you could use Google Sheets to scrape Web data.
 Michelle looked at us with a bit of confusion, so we explained what it means to scrape Web data and why you might want to do so [1].

-Today, as I was [reflecting on the course timetable](unintended-consequences-course-schedule) and wondering how popular each timeslot is, I realized that I could use Google sheets to gather and extract the data.
-In this musing, I do my best to document my steps and to report on what I've discovered.
+A few days later, as I was [reflecting on the course timetable](unintended-consequences-course-schedule) and wondering how popular each timeslot is, I realized that I could use Google sheets to gather and extract the data.
+In this musing, I do my best to document my steps and to report on what I discovered.

 First, let's get the data into the spreadsheet.
 It turns out that that's relatively simple, using the `IMPORTHTML` command.
 Here's what I put